open-component-model/ocm-website/content/en/docs/guides/build-deploy-software-via-helm-charts-with-ocm-101.md

 ## Introduction

-Let's illustrate a simple "Hello World" application and show how to leverage OCM to build and deploy a Helm Chart and OCI Image on a local `kind` k8s cluster.
+Let's illustrate a very simple "Hello World" example application and show how to leverage OCM to build and deploy a Helm Chart and OCI Image on a local `kind` k8s cluster.
+The topic of `ocm` [`localization`](https://ocm.software/docs/guides/complex-component-structure-deployment/#localization) and [`configuration`](https://ocm.software/docs/guides/complex-component-structure-deployment/#configuration) is NOT part of this very simple example and is part of other in deepth guides.

 As base we use the `podinfo` application.
 All files can be found [here](https://github.com/stb1337/ocm-hello-world-v1).